mcoavoux/mcoavoux.github.io/index.md

 I obtained my PhD in 2017 at Paris Diderot University, which is now part of [Université de Paris](https://u-paris.fr/).
 Specifically, I worked in the [Laboratoire de Linguistique Formelle (LLF)](http://www.llf.cnrs.fr/en), under the supervision of Benoît Crabbé and on the topic of natural language parsing.

 My research focuses on Natural Language Processing.
-Some of my current research interests: syntactic parsing, structured prediction, data-efficient learning, multitask learning, opinion summarization.
+Some of my current research interests: syntactic/semantic parsing, structured prediction, data-efficient learning, multitask learning.

 Contact: `first.last@univ-grenoble-alpes.fr`